pymupdf/PyMuPDF/examples/README.rst

 Licensing:
 ==========
 Please only include code for which the same licensing applies as for the rest of this repository:
-GNU GENERAL PUBLIC LICENSE Version 3, 29 June 2007
+GNU GENERAL PUBLIC LICENSE Version 3, 29 June 2007, or later.

 See the COPYING file.